 You can create a culture within your friends and family and start traditions that last a lifetime.

 What is culture?
-Dictionary’s definition is “the sum of attitudes, customs and beliefs that distinguishes one group of people from another.
-Culture is transmitted, through language, material objects, ritual, institutions, and art, from one generation to the next.”
-Often, people think of culture as a particular ethnic group.
-Everyone has their own way of going through life.
-This series of articles will look at your own culture and those around you, and maybe create some new traditions.
+One definition from dictionary.com is: “The sum of attitudes, customs and beliefs that distinguishes one group of people from another.
+Culture is transmitted, through language, material objects, ritual, institutions and art, from one generation to the next.”
+Often people think of culture as only belonging to a particular ethnic group, but everyone has their own way of going through life.
+This series of articles can help you look at your own culture and those around you, and maybe create some new traditions.
 By better understanding your own culture, hopefully you can understand and appreciate those around you.

 Winter holidays are full of cultural traditions.
 All those traditions got started somewhere.
 Many times, the origin of those ideas have been lost when the people who create them pass on.
 Holidays are a great time to create new traditions with your friends and family.
 Here are some potential ideas from Michigan State University Extension to try:

 - Create a new decoration or ornament every year.
-You can add it to your own home or give them away as gifts and expand your tradition to other families.
-Creating the decorations and displaying them year after year can be a great holiday tradition.
+You can add it to your own home, or give them away as gifts and expand your tradition to other families.
+Both the creation of the decorations and displaying them year after year can be a great holiday tradition.
 If you start this tradition, putting a year on the decoration can allow future generations to see how long the tradition has been going on.

 - Try foods from around the world.
 Shop online or in ethnic stores to taste things from other traditions.
 The advantage of doing this during the holidays is that with many people around, probably someone will like the new food, even if it doesn’t have universal appeal.

-- Do you have any candy leftover from Halloween or homecoming parades?
-Usually, this is the stuff that no one likes anyway.
+- Have you got any candy leftover from Halloween or homecoming parades that never got eaten?
+Usually this is the stuff that no one likes anyway.
 Use any leftover candy in your home to make gingerbread houses during the holiday season.
-If you want to go real quick, cheap and easy, use graham crackers instead of gingerbread.
+If you want to go real quick, cheap, and easy - use graham crackers instead of gingerbread.

-- Purchase and wrap a toy that reminds you of someone and give it to them, and then donate the toy to a charity.
+- Purchase and wrap a toy that reminds you of someone and donate the toy to a charity.
 Write a note to your friend to tell them about it; consider also telling them why you appreciate them.

 - Watch the sun go up or come down (or both) on the longest night of the year.

-- Set goals for the New Year with your friends or family.
+- Set goals for the new year with your friends and/or family.
 Talk about what you accomplished this past year and look into the future.